 WEST SYSTEM® Six10 is a two-part, pre-thickened epoxy adhesive formulated with properties that make it perfect for many adhesive applications.
 Compared to other ready-to-dispense adhesives, its particular physical properties make it ideal for stitch and glue boat construction, fiberglass laminate repair and general bonding.
 This new formulation has a good balance between the elongation and toughness of G/flex® and the strength and stiffness of our 105 Resin-based epoxies.
 You can use it with as many materials as possible including wood, metals and composites.
 The long working time with fast thru-cure and unique shear thinning are additional characteristics formulated into Six10 that contribute to its ease of use.
 Continue reading →

 WEST SYSTEM 105 Resin-based epoxy is a very versatile system.
-For years, experienced users have been blending the various products in countless ways.
+For years, experienced users have been mixing and blending the various product combinations in countless ways.
 For example, users may blend 205 Fast Hardener and 206 Slow Hardener to make a hardener with a modified cure speed.
-Different uses of 410 Microlight® Filler provide a further example.
+Different uses of 410 Microlight® Fairing Filler provide a further example.
 Many customers assume that the only use of 410 is to make a fairing compound—it is added to thicken epoxy to a peanut butter consistency to create a light, easily-sanded filler.
-However, 410 Microlight can be used in other ways.
-Jon Staudacher in Epoxyworks 22 described how he applied a “runny” mixture of epoxy and 410 to fill the weave on a composite part and reduce the Continue reading →
+Continue reading →

 We have performed tens of thousands of adhesion tests over the years and many of these tests were done on metal surfaces.
 Below is a summary of tests done on a variety of metal surfaces and done with a variety of surface preparations.
 As you look at the chart, notice the surface preparation that gives the highest number.